 adhere to the resolution.

-If a dispute is not resolved within 20 business days after the dispute is referred to the senior executive officers, any disputing party may by notice to each other disputing party refer the dispute to the Commission.
+If a dispute is not resolved within 20 business days after the dispute is referred to the senior executive officers of the disputing parties under clause 10.1.2, any disputing party may by notice to each other refer the dispute to the Commission for dispute resolution.

-If a disputing party considers that the dispute is of an urgent nature, it may request the Commission to conduct a dispute resolution before negotiations are conducted by either representatives or the senior executive officers of the disputing parties.
+If a disputing party considers that the dispute is of an urgent nature, it may request the Commission to conduct a dispute resolution process before negotiations are conducted by either representatives or the senior executive officers of the disputing parties under 10.1.1 or clause 10.1.2.

-The Commission may deal with any request under clause 10.1.5 in its absolute discretion.
+Subject to the rules of natural justice, the Commission will within a reasonable timeframe determine whether to conduct a dispute resolution process in response to any request under clause 10.1.4 or clause 10.1.5 in its absolute discretion.

-The disputing party referring the dispute to the Commission must give notice to the Commission of the nature of the dispute, including:
+The disputing party referring the dispute to the Commission under clause 10.1.4 or clause 10.1.5 must give notice to the Commission of the nature of the dispute, including:

-the breach, act, omission or other circumstance forming the basis for the dispute; and
+the alleged breach, act, omission or other circumstance forming the basis for the dispute; and

 the relevant provision within this Code or other basis for the dispute.